andreaferretti/factor-tutorial/README.md

 Suppose we want to compute the factorial.
 To start with a concrete example, we'll compute the factorial of `10`, so we start by writing `10` on the stack.
 Now, the factorial is the product of the numbers from `1` to `10`, so we should produce such a list of numbers first.

-The word to produce a range is reasonably called `[a,b]` (tokenization is trivial in Factor, as words are always space separated, so this allows you to use any combination of non-whitespace characters as an identifier, there are no semantics to the `[`, the `,` and the `]` in `[a,b]` since it is just a token like 'foo' or 'bar').
-In our case, since our range starts with `1`, we can use the simpler word `[1,b]` instead that only expects the top of the range to be on the stack.
+The word to produce a range is reasonably called `[a,b]` (tokenization is trivial in Factor because words are always space separated, so this allows you to use any combination of non-whitespace characters as the name of a word; there are no semantics to the `[`, the `,` and the `]` in `[a,b]` since it is just a token like `foo` or `bar`).

+The range we want starts with `1`, so we can use the simpler word `[1,b]` that only expects the top of the range to be on the stack.
 If you write `[1,b]` in the listener, you will be prompted with a choice, because the word `[1,b]` is not imported by default.
 Factor is able to suggest you import the `math.ranges` vocabulary, so choose that option and proceed.

 You should now have on your stack a rather opaque structure which looks like